morr0ne/woven/README.md

 # Cutiepie - A very small linux live image

-Cutiepie is linux live image that is do darn cute and small.
+Cutiepie is a linux live image that is do darn cute and small.
 It only contains the kernel and a statically linked version of busybox.
 Not even a libc implementation is included.

-To build simply run the build script
+To build it simply run the build script

 ```bash
 > ./build.sh